ParamMalviya/Strivers-a2z-DSA/Step 1 : Learn the basics/Lec 1: Things to Know in C++, Java, Python or any language /Data Types/Notes.md

-Here’s a **GitHub README.md** version of the Python Data Types explanation:

----

 # **Python Data Types**

 Python provides various built-in **data types** to define the type of data stored in a variable.
 Python is **dynamically typed**, meaning the type is assigned automatically based on the value.